You’ll love my easy, quick, crushed pineapple upside down cake made with a boxed yellow cake mix in just 30 minutes time!

 Once your cake is fully baked, let it cool for 10-15 minutes and run a sharp, thin knife around the cake edges.

-Place the plate or platter you will be serving it on on top of your cake pan and using a swift motion flip your cake.
+Place the plate or platter you will use to serve your pineapple upside down cake on, on top of your cake pan and use a swift motion to flip your cake.

 Help!
 My Glaze Stuck To the Pan!